feldera/feldera/docs/docs/what-is-dbsp.md

 # What is DBSP?

-DBSP, which stands for "DataBase Stream Processor," is a fast, open source streaming query engine with a rich SQL feature set.
-With DBSP, sophisticated SQL written for databases such as Postgres and MySQL can operate on streaming data with few changes.
+DBSP, which stands for "DataBase Stream Processor," is a fast, open source continuous query engine with a rich SQL feature set.
+With DBSP, sophisticated SQL written for popular databases can operate continuously, with few changes, on data as it arrives in real time.
 This site explains the concepts behind DBSP and how to use it through its user interface and API.

 ## Concepts

-A database stores data and allows it to be updated and queried.
-DBSP, in contrast, processes and analyzes streams of data.
-DBSP provides results to queries "on-line": as input data arrives, in small or large batches, DBSP outputs updates to all the queries given by the user.
-DBSP queries are written in SQL, so users who have an existing investment in analyzing data at rest with a SQL database can use much the same code to analyze streaming data with DBSP.
+DBSP processes queries and produces output continuously.
+When input arrives, DBSP recomputes query results and sends the changes to outputs.
+DBSP queries are written in SQL, so users who have an existing investment in analyzing data at rest with a SQL database can use much the same code to analyze data continuously with DBSP.

 ### Incremental processing